NLeSC/DiVE/README.md

 DiVE is an interactive 3D web viewer of up to million points on one screen that represent data.
 It is meant to provide interaction for viewing high-dimensional data that has been previously [embedded](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction) in 3D.
 For embedding (non-linear dimensionality reduction, or manifold learning) we recommend [LargeVis](http://github.com/sonjageorgievska/LargeVis/) (a new algorithm by Microsoft Research, ) or [tSNE](https://github.com/lvdmaaten/bhtsne) .

 For an online demo click  [here](http://NLeSC.github.io/DiVE/ "online demo").
+You can also use this site to upload your datasets complying to the data format described below.

 New: a pipeline for Linux consisting of LargeVis and DiVE has been released here: https://github.com/sonjageorgievska/Embed-Dive .